anycable/anycable-rails/docs/getting_started.md

 Or you can use the environment variables (or anything else supported by [anyway_config](https://github.com/palkan/anyway_config)).

-### Batching broadcasts automatically

-AnyCable supports publishing [broadcast messages in batches](../ruby/broadcast_adapters.md#batching) (to reduce the number of round-trips and ensure delivery order).
-You can enable automatic batching of broadcasts by setting `ANYCABLE_BROADCAST_BATCHING=true` (or `broadcast_batching: true` in the config file).

-Auto-batching uses [Rails executor]() under the hood, so broadcasts are aggregated within Rails _units of work_, such as HTTP requests, background jobs, etc.

 ### Server installation

 You can install AnyCable-Go server using one of the [multiple ways](../anycable-go/getting_started.md#installation).